tomlinscote/action-automatic-releases/README.md

 > **NOTE**: This is a fork of _GitHub Automatic Releases_ from [marvinpinto/actions](https://github.com/marvinpinto/actions) to customise it with a release message before the changelog.

-> **NOTE**: The tomlinscote/action-automatic-releases repository is an automatically generated mirror of the tomlinscote/actions monorepo containing this and other actions.

 ## Usage Examples

 ### Automatically generate a pre-release when changes land on master